merayoussef/Project-Horiseon/Horiseon/README.md

 # Code Refactor Starter Code
-The purpose of this project is to make the home page better accessibility for a better optimization for search engines.
+The purpose of this project is to make the home page accessibility easier to navigate for a better optimization for search engines.
+Also, to organize the code structure.

 Follow these guidelines:
 GIVEN a webpage meets accessibility standards